khjtony/khjtony.github.io/_posts/2015-12-20-begin-of-Heron.markdown

 ## First Stage
 First stage is the most important fundamental part for this project.
 During this stage, I need to develop a powerful and reliable power system and physical structure.

-By now I have installed a roof rack system and remove one rear seat.
-I plan to install all the antennas, cameras, Manipulators and guars on the roof, and install all the devices equipments include batteries on the rear seat room, then I dont need to occupy the rest of space.
+By now I have installed a roof rack system and removed one rear seat.
+I plan to install all the antennas, cameras, Manipulators and guards on the roof, and install all the devices equipments including batteries on the rear seat space, thus I dont need to occupy the rest of space.

 ### Roof rail
 ![Roof Rail]({{ site.baseurl }}/images/IAC_Heron/IAC_Heron_Band.png)